h3ndry/form-validation/README.md

 The process of building the projects was nice and easy since I was following a totorial.
 The project from a totorial didn't have checkbox, and I decided to add checkbox as most online form these days require you to accept terms and conditions and the design from daily UI came with checkbox, I didn't wanna just omit that.
 It happen that HTML doesn't allow you to target the checkbox input element to style it.
 I checked on stack overflow on how to style checkbox and they directed me to this blog which done a good job explaining how to style checkbox.
 I also wanted to style the focuse state of the checkbox and it turns out the checkbox doesn't have focus state

  ###    what I leaned from
-  ..*   Styling checkbox input
+  1. Styling checkbox input
-  ..*   Manipulating the DOM base on state of application ..*   Best way to structure JavaScript code
+  2. Manipulating the DOM base on state of application
+  3. Best way to structure JavaScript code

+#   Licence

 This project is free to use
 Feel free to use this project for a commercial and none commercial projects